LoKiseRaven/BadgeBot/README.md

 ### Python

-First, you neee to have Python installed, version 3 or higher.
+First, you need to have Python installed, version 3 or higher.
 If you don't have it, simply install it through [Python installation page](https://www.python.org/downloads/)

 ### Discord.py